 There had been a fire ban so I was scared that we might not be able even to build a fire, which was a major bummer since a roaring fire is such a big part of camping.

 CRKT had supplied us with some of their sweet little Mossback Bird and Trout knives.
 I love those small knives.
 At first glance, you may discount them for being too petite but think again.
 They’re great.
 They’re lightweight and handy.

-I love four wheeling in the Owyhees along the Nevada/Idaho state line.
+I love four-wheeling in the Owyhees along the Nevada/Idaho state line.
 I always find old cabins.
 I love looking around them.
 At one old homestead, Carly found an old buckboard wagon in perfect shape.
 It had been parked off to the side and was overgrown with bushes.
-The wheels were gone but other than that it was in perfect shape.
+The wheels were gone but other than that it was in excellent shape.

-As we were hiking up the rim back to the four-wheeler Fredy noticed some geodes on the ridge.
-They are rocks as big as ostrich eggs, and if you cut them in half they are full of crystals, we also we found plenty that were naturally broke in half.
+As we were hiking up the rim back to the four-wheeler, Fredy noticed some geodes on the ridge.
+They are rocks as big as ostrich eggs, and if you cut the geodes in half, they are full of crystals, we also found plenty that were naturally broke in half.
 They’re like a coconut cut in half which has a concave area in it with quartz inside.
 They’re kinda cool.
 Too bad we did not know what we were looking at out there as we left the best ones on the ground.